Peter Kennedy-Gane Senior Judge

-Jillian has run her stud with husband Russell since 1998 and has been successfully been showing and breeding a herd of approximately 100 suri and huacaya alpacas of all colours in Kyneton Victoria.
+Jillian has run her stud with husband Russell since 1998 and has been successfully been showing and breeding a herd of approximately 100 suri and huacaya alpacas of all colours in Victoria.

 Diane Marks Level 2 Judge

-Diane Marks has been involved with all facets of alpaca breeding since Graham and Di established their stud in 2000.
-They have a herd of 120 suri and huacaya situated in the Oxford foothills of NZ.
+Diane has been involved with all facets of alpaca breeding since Graham and Di established their stud in 2000.
+They have a herd of 120 suri and huacaya situated in NZ.

 Diane has been an AANZ accredited Level 1 New Zealand judge since 2006 and has judged extensively throughout NZ.
 To increase industry knowledge Di has traveled to Australia, Peru, Canada, Germany, Austria, Sweden and studs throughout NZ.
 She has endeavored to attend most National shows both in NZ and Australia also conferences and in recent times have held both Suri and Huacaya fleece workshops in Sweden and Germany.

 For a period of time, Di served on the NZ SJSC as a Judge Representative and later as the chair resigning in 2015.